Kremlin foe Navalny held in pre-trial detention, Moscow tells West to butt out | Politics

 A Russian judge remanded Kremlin critic Alexei Navalny in pre-trial detention for 30 days on Monday for violating the terms of a suspended jail sentence, ignoring calls from Western countries to free the opposition politician immediately.

-The ruling, a day after police detained him at the airport as he returned home for the first time since being poisoned by a military-grade nerve agent, may be the prelude to him being jailed for years.
-Moscow's prison service has applied to convert a suspended 3.5 year embezzlement sentence in the same case, which he says was trumped up, into real jail time later this month.
+The ruling, a day after police detained him at the airport when he returned to Russia for the first time since being poisoned by a military-grade nerve agent last August, could be the prelude to him being jailed for years.
+Moscow's prison service has applied to convert a suspended three-and-a-half year embezzlement sentence in the same case, which he says was trumped up, into real jail time early next month.

 He faces three other separate criminal cases too.
-The United Nations and Western countries told Moscow before the ruling to let Navalny go and some countries have called for new sanctions after earlier penalties from the EU in response to his poisoning.
+The United Nations and Western countries told Moscow before the ruling to let Navalny go, and some countries have called for new sanctions after earlier penalties from the EU over his poisoning.
 Moscow told them to mind their own business.

-Navalny, in a video released on Twitter after the ruling, urged Russians to take to the streets in protest.
+Navalny, in a video released on Twitter after the ruling, urged Russians to protest.
 "Don't be afraid, take to the streets.
 Don't go out for me, go out for yourself and your future," Navalny said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)